cbuschnotes/practicum2/README.md

 Cluster Characteristics
 -----------------------

-Due to the numerous selecting important fields, these bar charts can be difficult to read.
+The following charts illustrate the mean values of the various characteristics that make up a cluster.

+![](./img-readme/media/image30.png)
+![](./img-readme/media/image31.png)
+![](./img-readme/media/image32.png)

 The following charts illustrate the magnitude of the various characteristics that make up a cluster.
 The way to read the chart is to remember that the bar charts are by magnitude of standard deviation.
 Thus, a very tall bar represents an extreme value while a very low bar represents a very small value.

-![](./img-readme/media/image30.png)

-![](./img-readme/media/image31.png)

-![](./img-readme/media/image32.png)

-The following bar charts select only the top important fields.
-Thus, to make the charts far more readable.
+The bar charts give greater insight into those geographic areas.

 ![](./img-readme/media/image33.png)
 ![](./img-readme/media/image34.png)
 ![](./img-readme/media/image35.png)

-The bar charts give greater insight into those geographic areas.

 Conclusion
 ==========